-I usually like to doctor up a recipe so that it conveniently fits into my Italian dessert recipes category.
-BUT I just couldn't add anything to this.
+I usually like to doctor up a recipe so that it conveniently fits into my Italian cakes category.
+BUT I just couldn't think of any specific Italian ingredients to add that would make it taste better.
 It's awesome just like it is.

-If this wasn't the type of caramel cake you were looking for - scroll below and see the collection of Italian cake recipes I hav on my sitee.
+If this wasn't the type of caramel cake you were looking for - scroll below and you can see my photo gallery of all the cakes I have on my site.
 I've made them all.
 Some of these recipes have been in my family for generations!

 Thanks for stoppping by -